openfed/AccessibilityCheck/README.markdown

 ### Debug build

-If you are developing using BOSA Accessiblity Check and require the code not minified for debugging purposes, follow the above steps, but run <code>grunt build-debug</code>
-> > > > > > > (instead of just build).
+If you are developing using BOSA Accessibility Check and require the code not minified for debugging purposes, follow the above steps, but run <code>grunt build-debug</code> (instead of just build).
 This will combine the files as normal, but not minify them.

 ## Command-Line processing